vib-tcp/project_github_microcredential/cheat_sheet.md

 `gh repo create my-new-repo --private --source=. --remote=origin --push`

 `gh pr create --base main --head my-feature-branch --title "Add new feature" --body "This PR adds a new feature."`: create a new pull request

+Another interesting command which applies a specific commit from another branch.
+After picking a specific commit from another branch with git log, we can can return to the main branch to apply it: git cherry-pick <commitID>